fricciardi/datetime2/docs/western.rst

 :exc:`AttributeError` exception.
 These attributes store the corresponding values in the constructor:

-.. attribute:: WesternTime.days
+.. attribute:: WesternTimeDelta.days

    An integer of any value.

-.. attribute:: WesternTime.hours
+.. attribute:: WesternTimeDelta.hours

    An integer of the same sign as ``days`` and with absolute value between ``0`` and ``23``.

-.. attribute:: WesternTime.minutes
+.. attribute:: WesternTimeDelta.minutes

    An integer of the same sign as ``days`` and with absolute value between ``0`` and ``59``.

-.. attribute:: WesternTime.seconds
+.. attribute:: WesternTimeDelta.seconds

    A Python Fraction of the same sign as ``days`` and with absolute value grater or equal to ``0`` and less than ``60``.